Bertoid1311/B7094/README.md

 (2) In the Control Panel window, click the 'Editor' button (or the 'Editor' checkbox, they do the same thing).
 The Text Editor window will appear.
 It'll likely be blank, but if it's not, click the 'Close' button and close any editing sessions that might currently be open.

 (3) Click the 'Open' button, and navigate to ..\Files\Scripts and open the file "Xample_Sysdmp.Fap.KSYS.EC7" (there's also an ASYS version of this file, but we're sticking with the KSYS version for reasons that will explained below).

+(4) Now just click the 'Run' button on the Editor window, and the job will run.
+You could then 'Close' the file in the Editor, if you want; otherwise it will be kept open even if you 'Power Off' and restart the emulator.
+(Editor sessions are saved in the ..\Bin\B7094.INI file in the [EditFiles] section.)
+But don't close the example script file just yet.

-Scroll down a bit, past the mounting of all the SCRATCH tape drives, and you'll see a line:
+Scroll down a bit in the Editor, past the mounting of all the SCRATCH tape drives, and you'll see a line:

 ####
     Include File='Sysdmp.Fap'    // Insert the source text